Sérgio Godinho: 2000–present

 In 2000 Godinho released the album Lupa.
 In 2001 he released a collaboration album with the band Clã, with songs from both parts.
 Another collaboration album with various artists followed in 2003, titled O Irmão do Meio.
 This album revisited several of Godinho's classics and included contributions by Brazilian and Portuguese artists such as Caetano Veloso, Gabriel o Pensador, Rui Veloso, Jorge Palma, Xutos & Pontapés, Teresa Salgueiro and Camané.

 In 2006 he released the album Ligação Directa.
 In 2009, Godinho reunited with José Mário Branco and Fausto Bordalo Dias for the a series of concerts named Três Cantos.
 The trio did two shows at the Campo Pequeno in Lisbon, and two other at the Coliseu do Porto in Porto.
 Recordings of the Campo Pequeno shows were released in the live album Três Cantos: Ao Vivo.

 In 2011 Godinho released the album Mútuo Consentimento.
 During 2015 and 2016, Godinho played shows together with Jorge Palma.
 The show at the Theatro Circo in Braga was released in the live album Juntos – Ao Vivo no Theatro Circo, in 2015.

 His latest studio album, Nação Valente, was released in 2018.
+He has continued to perform including at Paredes de Coura Festival in 2026.